knagadevara/dockerTomTom/cheatsNhacks/Swarm.md

 		docker service scale <service-name>=N

 - : 'docker logs' will show what is happening inside the container, will pull uplogs from all the places where the service is deployed.
+Logs will persist till the container is completely desroyed and removed.

 		docker service logs <service-name>